Maine Shoreland

 Search for lakefront properties in Gray and New Gloucester

 Boaters and anglers will be pleased to spend time on Sabbathday Lake.
 It’s a perfect setting for canoes, kayaks, paddle boats and motorboats.
 And fishermen will feel the tug of brown and brook trout plus largemouth bass on their lines.
 According to Maine Department of Inland Fisheries and Wildlife, “Although some natural reproduction of trout occurs in the tributaries, stocking is necessary to provide a good fishery.”
-They last stocked Sabbathday Lake in October 2009.

 You’ll find a public boat launch (fee charged) at Outlet Beach, a.k.a.
 Barefoot Beach, 106 Outlet Road in New Gloucester.
 Launch your boat, but also make time to enjoy the beach.
 Since the 1920s families have appreciated this shallow, sandy beach, which offers many amenities including boat rentals and is owned by the United Society of Shakers.
 Why is it called Outlet Beach?
 Go there and you’ll soon discover that the bridge to the beach crosses over the exact spot where the Royal River begins its 30-mile meandering journey to the Atlantic Ocean.